All Episodes

 He said, not to worry.

-But Obama has not yet chosen a Sturgeon General or even put in a director of the centers for disease control and prevention.
+But Obama has not yet chosen a sturgeon general or even put in a director of the Centers for Disease Control and Prevention.

 I'm just running a little test here.

-I asked sturdily, what does this mean?
+I asked Snurdley, what does this mean?

-He says it means we don't need one, we can handle it without them.
+He says, it means we don't need one.

 I understand what you're saying.

-But to me, the concern over not having a surgeon, what's a surgeon general do anyway, but teach kids how to masturbate so as to prevent AIDS?
+But to me, the concern over not having a surgeon, what's a surgeon general do anyway, but teach kids how to masturbate so as to prevent AIDS.

 Hello, Jocelyn Elders.

-The surgeon general doesn't even perform surgeon surgery.
+The Surgeon General doesn't even perform surgeon surgery.

 I have yet to see the Surgeon General of this country in my lifetime actually operate on anybody.